On the Differentiability of the Solution to Convex Optimization Problems: Abstract

 \section{Abstract}

-In this paper, we provide conditions where one can take derivatives of the solution to convex optimization problems with respect to problem data.
-These conditions are (roughly) that Slater's condition holds, the functions involved are twice differentiable, and that a certain Jacobian matrix is nonsingular.
+In this paper, we provide conditions under which one can take derivatives of the solution to convex optimization problems with respect to problem data.
+These conditions are (roughly) that Slater's condition holds, the functions involved are twice differentiable, and that a certain Jacobian matrix is non-singular.
 The derivation involves applying the implicit function theorem to the necessary and sufficient KKT system for optimality.